oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 The grant type determines the further parameters required or supported by the token request.
 The details of those grant types are defined below.

-Confidential or credentialed clients MUST authenticate with the authorization server as described in {{token-endpoint-client-authentication}}.
+Confidential clients MUST authenticate with the authorization server as described in {{token-endpoint-client-authentication}}.

 For example, the client makes the following HTTP request